vanzonr/rarray/README.md

    'catch2', which does everything that 'rut' was intended to do, but better.
 Since 'catch2' is header only, this makes running the tests on different platforms much easier.

+ * Version 232, January 2022

+   Returned to a single-header implementation by incorporating the rarrayio header into the rarray header.

 Known issues